dexe-network/DeXe-Protocol/docs/Protocol/UserGuide/CreateDAO.md

 ## Changing general voting settings

 While creating **DAO** user can configure changing general voting settings.
-For example, it can be used to set up higher barrier for proposals that change general voting settings to avoid abuse and to be voted on by only large token holders (user can set the minimum voting threshold to a higher level than in general voting settings).
+For example, it can be used to set up a higher barrier for proposals that change general voting settings to avoid abuse and to be voted on by only large token holders (the user can set the minimum voting threshold to a higher level than in general voting settings).

 <img src="../img/userGuideDAOImg/
 userGuideImg_CreateDAOChangeSettings.png" height="280"/>